schlotg/angular-rollup-boilerplate/README.md

 ## Installing

-First make sure you have Nodejs version 6.x.x or higher installed.
+First, make sure you have Node.js version 6.x.x or higher installed.

 Clone, download the zip, or fork this project.
 In the project's directory: